alexellis/k3sup/README.md

 k3sup is free and open source, but requires time and effort to support users and build and test new features.
 Support this project via [GitHub Sponsors](https://github.com/users/alexellis/sponsorship).

-The project is funded through <a href="https://github.com/sponsors/alexellis/">GitHub Sponsors</a>, and you can join today.
+The project is funded by individual <a href="https://github.com/sponsors/alexellis/">GitHub Sponsors</a> like you.

 <a href="https://github.com/sponsors/alexellis/">
 <img alt="Sponsor this project" src="https://github.com/alexellis/alexellis/blob/master/sponsor-today.png" width="90%">